top of page

 shutterstock_467761148.jpg

-Other research has shown that even the presence of a cell phone in the classroom impairs the ability of a student to learn.
+Even the presence of a cell phone in the classroom impairs the ability of a student to learn.
 A study published in the journal Educational Psychology found that students who had cellphones or laptops present while a lesson was being taught scored five percent, or half a letter grade, lower on exams than students who didn't use electronics.

 bottom of page